-Fields of application: Routine examinations of nitriding, boriding or carburizing coatings, electroplating coatings, spray coatings, inorganic paints, etc.
+Fields of application: Routine examinations of, among others, nitriding, boriding or carburizing coatings, electroplating coatings, spray coatings, inorganic paints.

 Advantages: